KylefromWI/LegoData/README.md

 # Tech Information
  Data collected originally in Excel spreadsheet.
 Converted here to CSV file.
 Statistics run using Minitab software package

+# Contribute
+Best way to help is to collect more data.
+Write a script to scrape data from Bricklink website

 # Format:
 VarNumber: Variable name: Data type: Variable type: Description